MarkusSchmidtPro/MGF4Boomi/README.md

 The framework itself is not documented.

-Markus Schmidt (PRO), Decemeber 2023
+Markus Schmidt (PRO), December 2023